phamtom808/Jekyll-Iolani/_posts/2019-07-01-whatDoYouKnowAboutTopic.md

 ---
-title: What Do You Know About Your Topic?
+title: Topic Exploration
-subtitle:
+subtitle: What do you know about your topic?
 type: tutorial
-topic: Research
+topic: research
 layout: default
 author: Ashlyn
 modal-id: 5